VukGlisovic/computer_vision/README.md

 for that particular project.
 If there is no explanation in the readme, just create the environment with `conda env create -f environment.yaml`.
 If there is no readme, then I guess there's not much to say, just create the environment and run the code.
+A small disclaimer: in the earlier projects I tried to use one environment yaml for all the projects.
+I realized that was a bad idea and started creating an environment per project.
+This means that the environment yamls from some of the earlier projects might not work out of the box.

 I am playing around a bit with environment yamls and requirements.txt files.
 Also, in every project I either user tensorflow or pytorch.
 My earlier projects mainly use tensorflow, but I started liking pytorch more and more.